We engage in policy impact in different ways:

 The Measuring Opportunities for Women in Peace Operations (MOWIP) Methodology is a rigorous and innovative tool to measure the degree to which women can meaningfully participate in peace operations from the perspectives of the troop- and police-contributing countries (TPCCs).
 It develops ten issue areas and measures the degree to which the issue areas constitute a barrier or create opportunities for women’s meaningful participation in UN peace operations.

 You can learn more on DCAF’s involvement in the Elsie Initiative on DCAF Elsie Initiative webpage.
-The MOWIP Methodology is the standard methodology for assessments required for applications to the Elsie Initiative Fund.
+The MOWIP Methodology is the “gold standard” methodology for assessments required for applications to the Elsie Initiative Fund.

 The Measuring Opportunities for Women In Peace Operations (MOWIP) Toolbox provides all data collection tools, templates and Explainers necessary for conducting a MOWIP Assessment, using the MOWIP Methodology.
 All data collection tools, templates and Explainers referred to in the MOWIP Methodology are downloadable on this webpage.